 The Coffs Harbour Bypass is a 14-kilometre bypass of the Coffs Harbour urban area, from Englands Road in the south to Sapphire in the north.
 The project was proposed by Transport for NSW as part of the Pacific Highway Upgrade project, funded by the Australian and NSW governments.

 The Bypass is identified as Critical State Significant Infrastructure (CSSI) under the Environmental Planning and Assessment Act 1979.

-A Community Consultative Committee (CCC) has been established by RMS for the Coffs Harbour Bypass.
-The purpose of the CCC is to provide a forum for discussion between RMS (as the proponent of the Coffs Harbour Bypass project) and representatives of the Coffs Harbour community, stakeholder groups and the local council on issues directly relating to the project.
+A Community Consultative Committee (CCC) was established by Transport for NSW for the Coffs Harbour Bypass to provide a forum for discussion with representatives of the Coffs Harbour community, stakeholder groups and the local council on issues directly relating to the project.

 To find out more about the Coffs Harbour Bypass you can:

 Banner image caption: Artist Impression of proposed Shephards Lane tunnel (Coffs Harbour Bypass).
-Image source: Roads and Maritime Services.
+Source: Transport for NSW.